Toy Story 5: Casting and recording

-Shortly after the film's official announcement in February 2023, Allen confirmed that he would return to voice Buzz Lightyear.
-In September, Tom Hanks' brother Jim Hanks confirmed that his brother would return to voice Woody.
+Shortly after Toy Story 5's announcement in February 2023, Allen confirmed he was returning to voice Buzz Lightyear.
+In September, Tom Hanks' brother Jim Hanks confirmed his brother's return as the voice of Woody.
 Allen revealed in mid-December 2024 that he had begun recording his dialogue and said that the story was "really good".
-In January 2025, it was revealed that Anna Faris was cast in an undisclosed role.
-In April, it was announced that Ernie Hudson would voice Combat Carl, taking over the role from the late Carl Weathers.
+In January 2025, it was reported that Anna Faris was cast in an undisclosed role.
+In April, Ernie Hudson was announced to be voicing Combat Carl, taking over the role from the late Carl Weathers.
 Later that month, Hanks revealed that he had begun recording his lines.
-In May, Conan O'Brien, joined the cast as a new character named Smarty Pants, with Joan Cusack expected to return as Jessie.
-She was confirmed the following month.
-In August, Tony Hale confirmed that he would return as Forky from Toy Story 4, having recorded dialogue in July.
-Later that month, it was reported that Faris would voice Lilypad.
-However, it was revealed in November 2025 that Greta Lee would voice Lilypad.
-On November 12, 2025, Melissa Villaseñor revealed she would return to voice Karen Beverly, the plastic knife toy made by Bonnie seen during the credits of the previous film.
+In May, Conan O'Brien joined the cast as a new character named Smarty Pants, with Joan Cusack returning to voice Jessie.
+She was verified the following month.
+In August, Tony Hale confirmed his return as Forky from Toy Story 4, having recorded dialogue in July.
+Later that month, it was reported Faris was voicing Lilypad.
+However, it was revealed on November 11, 2025, that Lilypad was instead being voiced by Greta Lee.
+Faris later denied her involvement.
+On November 21, 2025, Allen finished recording his lines.